ivan-paleo/publish-micro-image/README.md

 ## What should we report?
 All the background information of the previous section aims at providing the required knowledge to use a microscope to reach the desired scale of observation.
 While it is important for the analyst to see what he/she/they want to see on the sample, it is equally important that the reader/audience that will be presented - or even will assess - the work is able to know what can be observed in terms of scale on the reported/published/shared images.
 This is also important for repeatability and reproducibilty (and pre-producibility *sensu* [Stark 2018](#references)).

-So here is a list of what **I** think is necessary for pre-producible microscopic images:
+So here is a list of what **I** think is necessary for pre-producible microscopic images.
+This list should be adapted according to the equipment/software used.

 **Number**|**Category**|**What?**|**Why?**|**How? (examples)**